reganwillis/Little-Flower/README.md

 * [SFML](https://www.sfml-dev.org/download/sfml/2.5.1/)

 ## Usage
-To play the game, download the installer from the [game website](https://reganwillis.github.io/Little-Flower/).
+To play the game, visit the [game website](https://reganwillis.github.io/Little-Flower/) for instructions or just download the installer [here](https://github.com/reganwillis/Little-Flower/releases/tag/v1.0.0).

 ### Development
 For developers, clone this repository and navigate into the top level directory.
 Update the submodules with `git submodule update --init --recursive`.
 Use the batch script instructions below to create and run the EXE.
 All libraries will need to be downloaded and all .dll files from SFML/bin need to be added to the project folder.